-During the last two days of the tour you will have time to visit the two historic cities of Weimar, home of Goethe and Schiller, and Erfurt with the Cathedral and the medieval bridge ”Krämerbrücke”, lined with inhabited, half-timbered buildings on both sides.
+During the last day of the tour you will have time to visit the two historic cities of Weimar, home of Goethe and Schiller, and Erfurt with the Cathedral and the medieval bridge ”Krämerbrücke”, lined with inhabited, half-timbered buildings on both sides.
 You could also make excursions to:

 - The Concentration Camp Buchenwald

 - Wartburg Castle in Eisenach where Luther lived incognito and translated the New Testament

 Sunday 14th April – Saturday 27th April 2024

 All services are for a motorhome with 2 people